Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 The Poincar\'{e} group is the semidirect product of Lorentz group and the four-dimensional translation group as

 whose Lie algebra is given as

-where $P_a$ and $J_{ab}$ are generators of the $T^4$ group and the $SO(1,3)$ group, respectively.
+where $P_a$ and $J_{ab}$ are generators of the $T^4$ group and the $\SO(1,3)$ group, respectively.
 Although the Yang--Mills Lagrangian is invariant under the Poincar\'{e} group, the Einstein--Hilbert gravitational Lagrangian does not respect the symmetry\cite{0264-9381-29-13-133001}, obstructing quantisation of general relativity.
-Witten has constructed the renormalised quantum gravity in the three-dimensional space-time\cite{Witten198846}, in which Witten pointed out that the existence of three-dimensional quantum gravity is due to an accidental feature in three-dimensional space-time and non-renormalisability of quantum gravity in four-dimensions is essentially owing to the absence of the invariant quadratic.
-Indeed, the Chern--Simons action, utilised in Witten's report, can provide a topological invariant only in odd-dimensional space\cite{0264-9381-29-13-133001}.
 The current author has discovered a novel symmetry named the co-Poincar\'{e} symmetry\cite{doi:10.1063/1.4990708} which allows the construction of general relativity in four-dimensional space-time and defined the invariant quadratic in four-dimensional space-time owing to the co-Poincar\'{e} group\cite{doi:10.1140/epjp/s13360-021-01463-3}.

-The co-Poincar\'{e} group, denoted as $G_\cP$, is the Poincar\'{e} group that replaced the translation operator with the co-translation operator.
+The co-Poincar\'{e} group, denoted as $\GcP$, is the Poincar\'{e} group that replaced the translation operator with the co-translation operator.
 A principal co-Poincar\'{e} bundle is defined as a tuple

-which is the same as the inertial bundle except the structure group $G^{~}_\cP$.
+which is the same as the inertial bundle except the structure group $\GcP$.
 A generator of the co-translation is defined as $P_{ab}:=P_a\iota_b$, where $\iota_b$ is a contraction concerning trivial frame field $\partial_b$.
 The generator of the co-Poincar\'{e} group can be represented by two ($\FxF$)-matrices as

 We denote the structure constants of the co-Poincar\'{e} group obtained from the above Lie algebra as

 Co-Poincar\'{e} connection form $\AAA_\cP$ and curvature form $\FFF_\cP$ are, respectively, introduced as Lie-algebra valued one- and two-form objects concerning the co-Poincar\'{e} group, and they are expressed using the trivial basis as